-Here are some examples of what a construction site worker should be wearing:
+Here are some examples of what PPE a construction site worker should be wearing:

+Good housekeeping in any work environment is key to safety and efficiency.
 By keeping your site clean and free of debris, you will lessen the chances of injury and help prevent site accidents such as slips, trips and falls.
-Make sure that your tools are stored away after completing a job and clear walkways.
+Make sure that tools are stored away after completing a job and clear walkways.

 Falls are the leading cause of fatalities in the industry.
 The installation of fall protection systems, such as guardrails, toe boards, screens, canopy structures or nets, would reduce the number of fall accidents on-site.

-Quite simply, don’t cut corners.
 This increases the risk of putting your staff in danger and potentially your business in hot water.
-Violations of best practice should be reported immediately and rectified as soon as you can.
+You should report violations of best practice as soon as possible.

-If you are unaware of the OSHA guidelines, you can read more here.
+If you are unaware of the Law for working on construction sites you can read more here.

 Protect Your Team